navidrome/website/content/en/docs/Installation/pre-built-binaries.md

 #### Get Navidrome

 Download the latest release from the [releases page](https://github.com/deluan/navidrome/releases), extract the contents to the executable directory, and set the permissions for the files.
+(Replace the URL bellow with the one from the releases page):

 ```
-wget https://github.com/deluan/navidrome/releases/download/v0.19.0/navidrome_0.19.0_Linux_x86_64.tar.gz -O Navidrome.tar.gz
+wget https://github.com/deluan/navidrome/releases/download/v0.XX.0/navidrome_0.XX.0_Linux_x86_64.tar.gz -O Navidrome.tar.gz
 sudo tar -xvzf Navidrome.tar.gz -C /opt/navidrome/
 sudo chown -R <user>:<group> /opt/navidrome
 ```